These Deviled Eggs are simple and so delicious! A classic Easter (or anytime) appetizer.

 Last year my sister hosted our family Easter dinner, and as always it was amazing!
 She is a fantastic cook, and always serves up the most delicious snacks and dinners…honestly, we always look forward to food at her house…yum!

 Her dinner at Easter was no exception!
 It was so great that I wanted to share it with you.
-So this post is a little recap of one of my most favourite appetizers that she served – devilled eggs – as well as her gorgeous Easter table setting!
+So this post is a little recap of one of my most favourite appetizers that she served – deviled eggs – as well as her gorgeous Easter table setting!
 Come on in for some Delicious Deviled Eggs and a pretty Easter Table Setting!

 - 8 hard boiled eggs

 - 1/4 tsp ground black pepper

 - pinch of curry powder

 - fresh chives or green onion for garish

 - Boil your eggs, then let them cool completely.
 You can even boil them the day before you want to make your devilled eggs.
 Once the eggs are completely cooled, peel them, then cut them in half lengthwise, careful to leave the whites intact.

 - Using a small spoon, carefully remove the yolks, and place them in a bowl.